Best Metal Detectors For Gold Reviewed

-Garrett doesn’t fall behind in churning out gold prospecting detectors.
+When it comes to gold detectors Garrett don’t fail in providing the very best machines on the market.
 The AT Gold has been known to be one of its best-selling models and has the technical and functional capabilities to earn its reputation.
-This model was Garrett’s answer to last decade’s sudden spike in gold prices and so has been an industry favorite for a little bit over a decade.
+This model was Garrett’s answer to last decade’s sudden spike in gold prices and so has been an industry favorite for a little over a decade.

 Aside from all this, it might be useful to note that the Garrett AT Gold is waterproof.
 A lot of gold nuggets can be found in bodies of water, from streams and from small ponds and creeks.
 This actually sets it apart from the vast majority of its major competitors; not a lot of gold detectors were particularly designed to be waterproof.

 |Easy to use||Can’t be used in or near salt water|